Xilmi/Rotp-Fusion/README.md

 Bug to fix:

 Very soon:
-- Monsters:
-  - Option to change their travel time.
-  - More Planet Monsters Guardian.
-- Add Help to History.
 - Some Achievements options.
 - Add option to limit random event tech generosity...
 (For slow research, etc...)
 - Option to continue game after victory!